DrudgeDance/cpp_alpine_hot_loading/README.md

 The development environment uses an advanced permission management system split into two components:

-#### Initial Setup
+#### Permission Setup and Management
-During container creation, `initial-setup.sh` runs once to:
+Two scripts handle all permission management:

+1. `initial-setup.sh`:
-- Set up the base directory structure with correct permissions
+   - Sets up proper permissions for development files
+   - Runs once during container creation
-- Configure the `scripts` directory with SetGID bit (2755)
+   - Configures the `scripts` directory with SetGID bit (2755)
-- Set initial permissions for all existing files
+   - Sets initial permissions for all directories and files
-- Launch the continuous permission watcher
+   - Launches the permissions watcher

-#### Continuous Permission Management
-A background watcher (`watch-permissions.sh`) automatically maintains permissions:
+   - Can be re-run using the `setup-permissions` alias if needed

+2. `watch-permissions.sh`:
+   - Runs as a background process
    - Monitors the `scripts` directory for any changes
-- Automatically sets correct permissions when files are:
+   - Automatically updates permissions when files are:
      - Created
      - Modified
      - Moved into the directory
-- Makes shell scripts (*.sh) executable (700) automatically
-- Sets appropriate permissions (644) for non-script files

 #### Directory Permissions
-The environment maintains specific permissions for each directory type:
+Each directory has specific permissions maintained by the system:
 - `scripts/`:
   - Directory has SetGID bit (2755)
   - Shell scripts automatically get 700 (rwx------)